-Innovation and technology have played a significant role in our daily lives.
+In today’s world, most people have a multitude of Digital Assets but don’t typically think of them when doing their estate planning.
+Innovation and technology play a significant role in our daily lives.
 New gadgets are regularly introduced with the goal of making our lives easier and more manageable.
-In the last decade, we’ve gone from the introduction of tablets to being able to ask our kitchen appliances to perform tasks – which they will then actually do!
-Simply put, a Digital Asset is content that is stored in digital form, such as Facebook, Instagram, and Amazon Photos.
+In the last decade, we’ve gone from the introduction of a smartphone to being able to ask our kitchen appliances to perform tasks – which they will then actually do!
+Simply put, Digital Assets include any content that you access in digital form, such as Email, Bank Accounts, Facebook, Instagram, and Google Photos.

 In September 2016, the Revised Uniform Fiduciary Access to Digital Assets Act (RUFADAA) was signed into New York Law.
 The overall takeaway from RUFADAA is that a person can now appoint a Fiduciary (Executor or Trustee) to manage their digital assets after they pass.